RickyS1ngh/RickyS1ngh/README.md

 ## 🧑🏻‍💻 About Me

-I'm a Bronx, New York native with a B.S. in Computer Science from Fordham University.
+I'm a Bronx, New York native with a B.S. in Computer Science from Fordham University and currently pursuing my Masters degree at Stevens Institute of Technology.
 I'm deeply passionate about using technological innovation to solve real-world problems, particularly in advancing medical technology.
-I'm committed to improving lives and addressing challenging diseases while serving my community through tech.
+I'm committed to using innovation to improve the medical field, address challenging diseases, and serve my community in the Bronx by building technology that improves lives.

 ---